 Front panels and top access doors are held in place by tamper-resistant, positive-positioning fasteners.
-They are quickly removed or opened with the proper tool, but deter unauthorized access to the unit's interior (See Figure 11 on page 11).
+They are quickly removed or opened with the proper tool, but deter unauthorized access to the unit's interior (See Figure 11).

 Sectionalized Access Panels and Doors